harryho/vue-crm/README.md

 * It inlcudes Vuex and Axios to manage authentication.
 (Dummy token)
 * The dashboard uses vue-chartjs to create charts on dashboard.
 * The starter project has integrated progress bar.
-* Backend API is readonly dump service.
+* Backend API is readonly dummy service.
 * The project is built on TypeScript.
+* Includde Docker file.
 * ~~The token and user profile is managed by Vue-Persisteddstate.~~
 * ~~To simulate real-world business, this starter project chooses Json-Server as fake Restful API.
 (You can simple replace it with your own API).~~